 See how much of your monthly payment may end up going toward the principal, and how much may end up as an interest payment over the life of the loan.
 Not all monthly mortgage payments are the same.
 You might be surprised to discover how much of your monthly payment goes straight to interest repayment during the first decade of your loan.
 Our amortization calculator breaks down how much interest and principal are covered with each payment.

 * Please contact your Mortgage Advisor for an official, up-to-date, mortgage interest rate – as well as the latest mortgage information and mortgage advice.

 The above calculator is made available to you as an educational tool only, and calculations are based on information provided by you, the user.
 Any amount calculated is only an estimate.

 This is not an advertisement for the above terms, interest rates, or payment amounts.
-Finance of America Mortgage does not guarantee the applicability of the above terms in regards to your individual circumstances.
+Peak Mortgage does not guarantee the applicability of the above terms in regards to your individual circumstances.